 How to do it?
 Check out this Moz article on 4 Ways to Build Trust and Humanize Your Brand.

 8. Content Marketing Comes of Age

-There’s some evidence out there to suggest that content marketing, once the new kid on the block, is slowly coming to the point of maturation.
+There’s some evidence out there to suggest that content marketing is slowly coming to the point of maturation.

 There would be few marketers out there who would not acknowledge the need for solid content marketing activity (if not a strategy).

 Furthermore, around two-thirds of marketers are reporting that their content marketing efforts are “much more” or “somewhat more” successful than the previous year, as reported by Forbes.

 The rise of AR (augmented reality) and VR (virtual reality) have been touted for a while now.
 They are increasingly being applied to a range of contexts.
 However, they are still out of the reach of most standard marketing campaigns.